eutops/WID-HPV/README.md

 4. cervical intraepithelial neoplasia grade 2 (CIN2)
 5. cervical intraepithelial neoplasia grade 3 or invasive cervical cancer (CIN3+)

-The second dataset was generated specifically for this study with DNA from an experiment with cancer cell lines where apoptosis was induced using BH3 mimetics.
+The second dataset was generated specifically for this study with DNA from an experiment with cancer cell lines where apoptosis was induced using BH3 mimetics. <br>
 The original raw microarray data is available at the NCBI Gene Repository Omnibus (GEO) repository under accession code GSE207224. <br>

 The analysis presented in the paper focusses on <br>